Injury Attorneys | Restoring LivesTM

 “Perry Mason, Nero Wolfe and Archie Goodwin, Sherlock Holmes . . .
 I read every single one of those books over the course of two years,” she says.
 “My dad went to law school at night about that time, which was a big influence, too.
 So I knew I wanted to be a lawyer.
 That’s all I ever wanted to do.”

-She went on to college and law school at Indiana University, and landed her first job as a deputy prosecutor for prosecuting attorney Jane Spencer Craney.
+She went on to college and law school at Indiana University and landed her first job as a deputy prosecutor for prosecuting attorney Jane Spencer Craney.
 There, she got a handle on what it means to be a trial attorney—and knew instinctively that she was good at it.

 “Trial work doesn’t suit everybody,” she says.
 “The hardest thing about it is you’ve got to be ready to lose.
 You’ve got to pull your heart out of your chest, put it out there in front of the judge and jury, and let them stomp on it.
 If you leave it all on the floor or all in the courtroom—which is the way I do it, and the way most good lawyers do it—you might lose, and you’ve got to be able to live with that.”

-Soon after Greene left her firm in 2005, she turned to colleague Fred Schultz with two requests: 1) join her in a new law practice, and 2) sign up for a 5K running class with her.
+Soon after Greene left her firm in 2005, she turned to colleague Fred Schultz with two requests: 1) join her in a new law practice and 2) sign up for a 5K running class with her.

 “So Fred meets me at the Y and we’re signed up, and he’s reading the course schedule and says, ‘Betsy, this is a half marathon.’
 And I said, ‘Yeah, you know, like a 5K or something.’
 I had no idea.
 Fred said, ‘No, Betsy, this is thirteen miles.’
 I just started laughing.
 But you know what?
-I did every single training session as best I could, and when I crossed the finish line of that first half marathon, that was really one of the finest moments of my life.’”
+I did every single training session as best I could, and when I crossed the finish line of that first half marathon, that was really one of the finest moments of my life.”

-Schultz finished the race with her, and laughs when he remembers how Greene simply decided to go for it right then and there.
+Schultz finished the race with her and laughs when he remembers how Greene simply decided to go for it right then and there.
 “She had never run before, except maybe down the street to the pub,” he says.
 “But she just said, okay, let’s do it.”

 He joined her new firm about a month later.
 “Betsy had been my mentor for many years, and she was the person I turned to for guidance and direction,” he says.
 “So it was a natural fit.
 We have the same view of things but different strengths.”

-And what does he admire most about his law partner of 10 years?
+And what does he admire most about his law partner of ten years?
 “She is, on the one hand, extremely compassionate, while at the same time extremely tenacious,” he says.
 Then he laughs.
 “You could say she’s very tenacious in her compassion.”

 Greene is now a volunteer teacher at the Trial Lawyers College, the place where she first found inspiration.
 The College was founded by prominent national attorney Gerry Spence, who believed that trial attorneys need specialized training in order to represent the people effectively—and his methods are indisputably unique.

 “It’s all about communicating,” Greene says.
 “We use techniques actually associated with group therapy, namely psychodrama, which means acting things out and using devices to revisit past events.
-It’s a discipline, it requires certification, and it’s actually kind of therapeutic, but we aren’t teaching people to do therapy: we’re using these methods to discover the emotional truth of a case.”
+It’s a discipline, it requires certification, and it’s actually kind of therapeutic, but we aren’t teaching people to do therapy: We’re using these methods to discover the emotional truth of a case.”

 Greene has taken this approach in her own practice with tangible results.
 She often encourages her clients to revisit past events in a supportive setting, sometimes unearthing the kind of raw emotions that will help sway a jury, and sometimes even discovering facts that help resolve the case.
 For example, one client’s infant son had been the victim of malpractice.
 Greene had her client act out the scene at the hospital as it had unfolded, and in doing so, the client remembered that the doctor had left the hospital room briefly to get a different size feeding tube, even though that had not been recorded on her son’s chart.
 That tube was ultimately not placed properly, and the triggered memory allowed Greene to formulate a theory about how the passage of time affected the child’s treatment.
 The case was settled for the maximum possible amount.